rheiland/xml2jupyter/paper/paper.md

 ```

 To demonstrate this project, one would: 1) clone the repository (or download a release),
-2) copy one of the sample XML configuration files to the root directory, 3) run the
+2) copy the sample XML configuration file to the root directory, 3) run the
 `xml2jupyter.py` script, providing the XML file as a argument.
 ```
 $ cp config_samples/config_biorobots.xml .